How to Build a Compliance-Ready Waste Management Plan in 5 Simple Steps

 Practical Tip

 Keep a spare set of containers in each work area.
 I learned this the hard way when a sudden surge of COVID‑19 tests filled our bins faster than we could replace them.
-The backup set saved us from having to improvise with makeshift bags, which would have been a compliance nightmare.
+The backup set saved us from improvising with makeshift bags, which would have been a compliance nightmare.

 Step 4 – Train Your Team